 Combine the salad ingredients (except lettuce) in a large bowl.
 Add the dressing and stir gently until well mixed.

 Serve hot as a casserole (bake for 30 minutes at 350ºF) or cold on a bed of lettuce.

 My friend Cheryl shared this recipe with me and I just loved it.
 Like most of the recipes I use, it can be adjusted based on what you have on hand.
 You could change the seasonings or the vegetables used.
-I did not have any red or green onion so I used about 2 Tbsp dehydrated onion and it worked fine.
-This is one recipe where you don’t have to be afraid to mix things up.
+I did not have any red or green onion so I used about 2 tablespoon dehydrated onion and it worked fine.
+This is one recipe where you don't have to be afraid to mix things up.

 This tasty recipe is incredibly versatile—hot, cold, main dish, side, meat-based, or vegetarian!

 - For a delicious summer lunch, serve it cold on a bed of lettuce.

 - For use with beef, substitute some Asian style salad dressing instead of the homemade dressing (omit the Montreal seasoning).